Are you tired of losing international customers due to currency limitations?

 By allowing customers to view prices in their preferred currency, you reduce confusion, build trust, and make the shopping process more transparent.
 This leads to higher conversion rates and can ultimately boost sales.

-However, it’s important to ensure real-time exchange rates are shown during checkout.
+However, it’s essential to ensure that real-time exchange rates are displayed during checkout.
 Plus, the currency switcher should be prominent so users can easily find it and change the currency if they want to.

-Along with offering the option to change currency, we would also suggest utilizing the power of FunnelKit Funnel Builder to optimize your checkout page for conversion with features like Google Address autocomplete, Multi-step preview, Express checkout, etc.
+Along with offering the option to change currency, we also suggest utilizing the power of FunnelKit Funnel Builder to optimize your checkout page for conversion, featuring options such as Google Address autocomplete, Multi-step preview, and express checkout.

 Do get your hands on FunnelKit Funnel Builder today!